 As you approach the Aquinnah Cliffs, you may want to check out Aquinnah Light House on your right.
 It is still functional and you can climb up to the top (we headed straight to the beach this time.)

-We parked in the lot just off Aquinnah Circle (on the right, $20 all day or hourly).
-From there, a 10-minute walk takes you to Moshup’s Beach just below the cliffs.
-This area, starting with the walk, has a magical power to take my mind miles away.
-(The “trade off” for that wonderful feeling is an absence of any vendors and facilities at the beach, so be sure to use one near the parking lot and bring your picnic and water supplies to the beach with you).
+For the Moshup Beach, that was our main destination on this day particular day trip, there is another parking lot to the left across the field.
+A 10-15 minute walk from the parking lot takes you to the beach just below the cliffs.
+This area, starting with the walk, has a magical power to take your mind many miles away.
+The “trade off” for this wonderful feeling is an absence of any vendors and facilities at the beach itself (there are portable restrooms by the entrance and a permanent structure near the parking lot).
+Be sure to bring your picnic and water supplies to the beach with you.

 The brightly colored clay cliffs are sacred to the Wampanoag Indian tribe (long-time Aquinnah residents) and are a National Historic Landmark.
 It is forbidden to climb the cliffs or touch the clay.